jakerylandwilliams/partitioner/README.md

 \>\>\> pip install partitioner

-Alternatively, if using git from a command line first clone the repository:
+If using git from a command line, first clone the repository:

 \>\>\> git clone https://github.com/jakerylandwilliams/partitioner.git